Manamama-Gemini-Cloud-AI-01/gemini-cli_modding_and_bug_solving/editing_tools_test_suite.md

     *   The TUI displays a `write_file` tool call.
     *   Upon approval, the file is overwritten.
     *   The TUI then displays a clear, line-by-line diff showing the changes (insertions/deletions) between the original and modified content.
+*   **Actual Result:** Worked as expected.
+The TUI showed the `WriteFile` tool call, a clear diff, and prompted for "Allow modification: Yes, No".
+*   **Informal Observation:** This method worked splendidly, showing the right diffs and allowing user acceptance.

 ### Test Case 2: `replace` (Exact Match - Single Occurrence)